 Description: The tallest waterfall in Columbia County drops 150 feet into a pool at the center of this 47-acre conservation area.
 The trails here weave in and out of one another, with bridges, dells, and trees guiding walkers to the falls.
 It’s ideal Hudson Valley hiking for kids.

 The Red Trail is closed for habitat restoration, although the overlook is still accessible via the Green Trail.

 Distance: 1.5 miles

 Description: Straddling the New York/Massachusetts border, Bash Bish leads along a flat trail – or, for the adventurous, a flowing streambed – from the New York lot to the falls in question, which crash into a massive pool fit for swimming and soaking on hot summer days.
-This trail also hooks up with the larger Mount Washington State Forest, an MA park that leads out along the Taconic ridge both north and south and provides fantastic views of the Catskills, Berkshires, and, on clear days, the Greens.
+One way in which this trail stands out among Hudson Valley hikes is it also hooks up with the larger Mount Washington State Forest, an MA park that leads out along the Taconic ridge both north and south and provides fantastic views of the Catskills, Berkshires, and, on clear days, the Greens.

 Distance: 2 miles round trip